fe7/SuperHeroesExercise/SuperHeroesExercise/README.txt

 3) Run the program using command to run the program: java ManagementChain superheroes.txt "Batman" "Super Ted"

-   This would run the program using the atchm_3134.txt file and would find message paths for the employees “Batman” and “Super Ted".
+   This would run the program using the superheroes.txt file and would find message paths for the employees â€œBatmanâ€� and â€œSuper Ted".

    Syntax for input:
    <inputfile.txt> is the first parameter, file which contains the employee data